astrolojo/SESAMME/docs/index.rst

 ==================

 .. note::
-	This documentation is under active development
+	This documentation is under active development.
+Please check back regularly for new updates!

 .. toctree::
    :maxdepth: 2